-Based in South London and Central London we make our own delicious honey to sell.
+Based in South London and Central London we produce our own delicious honey to sell.
 2014 Brockley and Greenwich honey will be available at Broca Market, Brockley, Cafe Crema in New Cross, Park Beekeeping Supplies and El's Kitchen in Ladywell in late July to Oct.
 A new site in London Fields is also producing honey and this will be available at A Gold´s delicatessen in Spitalfields.
-There are new apiaries set up for the University of London in Russell Square and for Barnes and Bousfield Primary Schools this year as part of their sustainability and education programmes.
+There were new apiaries set up for the University of London in Russell Square and for Barnes and Bousfield Primary Schools in 2013 as part of their sustainability and education programmes.

 Capital Bee maintains hives in Greenwich for Greenwich University and has hives in Greenwich Royal Park and also a large apiary in Brockley.
 The Greenwich Mausoleum site is of great historical interest as it is by the old mausoleum where some of Nelson's great admirals are buried, such as Admiral Hardy.To see this apiary site and others check out this fab video by Superimpose mag of the bees www.vimeo.com/25756911 or their site at www.superimposemag.com/2011/06/capital-bee/ Capital Bee also sets up and runs beehives for companies, charities and individuals.
 Capital Bee has an apiary on the roof of St Ermin's Hotel in St James Park and also for Capital Symonds in Covent Garden, and for Fox School in Notting Hill as well as for several other central London institutions and individuals.

 For those of you who would like to try your hand at producing your own honey, we also sell and deliver bees direct to your door to minimise stress for you and the bees.
-If you are looking fo a nucleus colony, you can reserve a nucleus now for 2014.
+If you are looking fo a nucleus colony, you can reserve a nucleus for mid June as the May batch has sold out.
 We can also arrange a bee-sitting service if you are away on holiday.

 If you find the prospect of bee-keeping a bit daunting we can also provide our know-how with talks and demonstrations about bee-keeping.

-Green Shoots NXG Trust on Besson Street in New Cross South London runs introduction to beekeeping courses the next one is in Spring 2014.
-St Ermins Hotel will also be running a beekeeping introductory course next year with refreshments at the hotel.
+Green Shoots NXG Trust on Besson Street in New Cross South London runs introduction to beekeeping courses the next one is in Spring 2014 and is bookable via Eventbrite.
+St Ermins Hotel will also be running a beekeeping introductory course this year in May with refreshments at the hotel.
 If you are interested in one-to-one beekeeping coaching or to arrange a taster session as a gift we are also now providing this.

 For the latest news about the hives, honey in season and its flavour, as well as bees in general go to the Bee News page.